A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Introduction

-Energy retailer has incentives to generate energy consumption saving at the scale of its customer portfolio.
-For example in France, since 2006, power retailers -- called \textit{Obligés} -- have a target of a certain amount of Energy Saving Certificates\footnote{\url{https://www.powernext.com/french-energy-saving-certificates}} to hold at a predetermined future date (usually 3 or 4 years).
+Energy retailers may have incentives to generate energy consumption savings at the scale of their customer portfolio.
+For example, in France, since 2006, power retailers -- called \textit{Obligés} -- have a target of a certain amount of Energy Saving Certificates\footnote{\url{https://www.powernext.com/french-energy-saving-certificates}} to hold at a predetermined future date (usually 3 or 4 years).
 If they fail to obtain this number of certificates, then they face financial penalties.
 Certificates can be acquired either by certifying energy savings at the customer or by buying certificates on the market.
 If a retailer holds more certificates than its target at the end of the period, the surplus can be sold on the Energy Saving Certificates market.
-The pluri-annual energy savings goal is determined by the government, and is function of the cumulative discounted amount of energy saved (thanks to thermal renovation for instance).
+The pluriannual energy savings goal is determined by the regulator, and is function of the cumulative discounted amount of energy saved (thanks to thermal renovation for instance)\footnote{\url{https://www.ecologie.gouv.fr/dispositif-des-certificats-deconomies-denergie}}.
 Similar mechanisms -- called \textit{White certificates} -- have been implemented in several countries in Europe (Great Britain, Italy or Denmark).
-We refer to~\cite{ecogouv_2021} for a recent report on the French case.
+This type of mechanisms is not limited to Europe, for example \cite{rosenow2019market} mentions 46 Energy Efficiency Obligation mechanisms across the globe including 24 in the US, 14 in Europe, 4 in Australia.